As a parent, you have a significant amount of power when it comes to influencing your child’s education and helping them flourish.

 It’s ideal to use a laminator and dry erase markers because your child will complete the same activities multiple times as practice and this will save significantly on paper.

 I love the dry erase markers below just because there’s such a large variety of colors.

-The velcro pieces can used with a variety of different activities and visual aids so they can be reused again and again.
+You can use the velcro pieces with a variety of visuals so they can be re-used again and again.

 Free Printable TEACCH Tasks